StrangeBeeCorp/docs/docs/thehive/user-guides/organization/configure-organization/manage-templates/case-templates/about-case-templates.md

 ## Usage

+We recommend that you use a case template based on the threat category rather than the source.
+This approach helps you maximize the effectiveness of case templates by ensuring continuous improvement in their definition.

 You can create a case from a case template when [initiating a new case](../../../../analyst-corner/cases/create-a-new-case.md).

 You can also [apply a case template to an existing case](../../../../analyst-corner/cases/apply-a-case-template.md).